ndinata/transfer/README.md

-# qsetup
+# Wake
 This repo contains my personal .dotfiles and shell scripts made to quickly get my machine up and running after a fresh install.
 Currently, the setup script:
-- sets up dotfiles like .vimrc and .gitconfig;
+- sets up dotfiles like .vimrc and .gitconfig,
-- installs utilities that don't come natively with macOS, e.g. `wget` and `git-lfs`; and
+- installs utilities that don't come natively with macOS, e.g. `bat` and `git-lfs`, and
-- automates installations of a bunch of graphical apps via `brew cask` and `mas-cli`, e.g. iTerm and Xcode
+- automates installations of a bunch of graphical apps, e.g. iTerm and Xcode

 ## How to Run
 ```